Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Federated Adversarial Training

 \section{Federated Adversarial Training}

-We first describe the target ARU attempts to undermine: federated adversarial training (FAT), which aims to train a global model through federated learning that is robust against evasion attacks.
-In essence, adversarial training includes evasion attack data points within its training set to gain familiarity and robustness against future test-time attacks.
+ARU attempts to undermine federated adversarial training (FAT), which aims to train a federated learning model that is robust against evasion attacks.
+Adversarial training includes evasion attack data points within its training set to gain familiarity and robustness against future test-time attacks.
+We further introduce our experimental setup and present initial evaluations of FAT's effectiveness.